space-wizards/docs/src/en/space-station-14/character-species/proposals/species-languages.md

 1) Slime People can understand the Slime language (So understand what a slime is saying if they, for example, say hello), but cant speak it.
 2) Arachnids can understand the Spider language, but cant speak it.
 3) Although monkeys, gorilas and kobolds dont speak the same language, they can both understand each other languages clearly.
+4) Although dwarfs are decendents of humans and are well incorporated into human society, their ways of speaking have diverged.
+Dwarfs can understand the Neo-Solar languange, but can't speak it.

 ### Ways to learn different languages

 The best, fastest and easiest way to learn all languages is spawning or arriving on the station as a Librarian.
 Their years of study have allowed them to understand and speak basically any language imaginable.

 Another way to learn a different language is through Salvage.
 They can find discarded language manuals through debris and expeditions that upon used, it will consume the manual and the user will learn the language specific to the language manual it used(If its the draconic language manual, the user will learn to understand and speak draconic if they arent a Reptilian).
+All languages have a manual and can be found through salvage this way, except Galactic Common.

 The last way to learn a new language is through maintenance lockers.
-They have a very small chance to spawn a discarded language manual of every language except Codespeak and Piratespeak, and it shoudn't be uncommon to not find a language manual through a whole shift.
+They have a very small chance to spawn a discarded language manual of every language except Galactic Common, Codespeak and Piratespeak, and it shoudn't be uncommon to not find a language manual through a whole shift.

 Admins ghosts and normal ghosts know all languanges by default.